GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-08-19 07:33:19 IST
+This content is dynamically generated in Indian Time (IST): 2025-08-19 08:45:16 IST

 Current Weather in Coimbatore:
-Temperature: 24.88 °C
+Temperature: 27.88 °C
-Condition: mist
+Condition: haze